Kiwitou/PythonChat/README.md

 [Optional] Change the NAME of your client

-Start client.py on a client computer
+Start client.py on as many client computers as you want :)

 Have fun :)